nicolevegai/iebis_swdev_exam_debugging/README.md

 - 60%: Spot all the bugs
 - 20%: Fix all the bugs and push the proposed solution to your repository online
 - 20%: Explain the solved exercise in the README, in the best possible way

+## BUGS FOUND
+1. Line 8
+    String formattedEmailAddress = emailAddress.replaceAll(".", "/");
+  The problem was that the "." are not being replaced by "/" by editing the the regex to "\\.", we solve this problem and the "." replace the "."
+    String formattedEmailAddress = emailAddress.replaceAll("\\.", "/");

+2.